francescom/Pilot.ino/README.md

 <p>
-The idea is to generically control the Arduino with some simple "Sketch Control Language"
+The idea is to generically control the Arduino with some simple "Sketch Control Language" or protocol,

 much like an SQL query controls (reads/writes) a database.

-We may slowly add commands when needed, to cover all possible interactions.
+Standard commands are limited but we may slowly add commands when needed, to cover all possible interactions.

-To add commands modify interpretCommand() to parse your new xyz command and then add a doXyz() function with the correct params
+To add commands modify interpretCommand() to parse your new xyz command and then add a doXyz() function with the correct params.
 </p>